Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 # Appendix 3

 ## Mapping from Signposting relations to CDIF metadata elements

+The Signposting approach embeds links in HTML pages or in the HTTP header that is included in the response to HTTP GET or HEAD requests.
+These links provide some basic metadata information, as well as links to more complete metadata, possibly in various formats or profiles[^51].
+Given an identifer that can be derferenced using a server that implements signposting, an agent can obtain some information about the resource(s) that can be accessed by dereferencing the identifier.
+If a provider has generated CDIF metadata records, they hae sufficient information to generate signposting links.
+If they can add HTML <link> elements in landing pages, or HTTP <link> elements in the server GET and HEAD responses, then implementing signposting is an easy win, providing value for some users.
+The table below show the mapping from CDIF metadata elements to the targets for signposting links with each REL types.

 Signposting Relation Type | CDIF schema.org element | Description |
 ------------------ | -------------------- | ----------------- |